berceanu/hpc-europa3-application/index.md

 ### 2.1.
 Research benefits of accessing HPC-Europa systems[^2]

-- my previous HPC experience
+My previous HPC experience with particle-in-cell codes includes running `PIConGPU` on the [HYPNOS](https://www.hzdr.de/db/Cms?pOid=12231&pNid=852) HPC cluster at the Helmholtz Zentrum Dresden Rossendorf, which consists of 9 GPU-compute nodes with a dual Intel 8-Core Xeon@2.4 GHz CPU, 256 GB RAM and 4 x Nvidia K80 GPUs per node.
+During my access time I was impressed by the order of magnitude increase in performance over previous CPU-versions of PIC codes.
+We estimate that the large scale simulations relevant for this project will require at least a similar computational power.
+Unfortunately, for the time being our institute can only provide local access to a CPU-based grid with ~300 cores, which proves insufficient for 3D laser-plasma simulations.

-We estimate that the large scale simulations relevant for experiments will make use of ... nodes, with a total of ...
-Tesla ... cards.
 The typical runtime per simulation should be between 1 week to 10 days for one set of parameters, and we would probably require about 200k CPU-hours in order to properly explore the parameter space.
 As far as storage space is concerned, a single simulation can produce around 1 TB output, so transferring it over the network is not a viable option – we would need to do the post-processing locally, perhaps using CPU nodes.
-Finally, we would need a local contact person part-time assigned to this project and could respond in a timely manner to any technical difficulties that might arise.

 - increased propagation length
 - calculate radiation spectrum